- Product Reviews

 Restore the shine to your polished marble and travertine surfaces with this very popular and effective professional-grade etch repair marble polishing powder.
 Excellent for light scratch repair as well.

 NOTE: For use on polished (shiny) surfaces only (marble, travertine, limestone, and onyx).
-For etch marks that feel rough-to-the-touch use the Etch Remover / Marble Polishing Pads - Drill Kit.
+For black marble or etch marks that feel rough-to-the-touch use the Etch Remover / Marble Polishing Pads - Drill Kit.
+Black marble is more difficult to repolish than other marble colors and the Drill Kit product is more suitable.
+However, on black marble a professional may be needed in some cases.

 Not for use on honed or other non-polished surfaces (it will make the surface shiny).
-Will not re-polish granite, quartzite, serpentine (green marble), black marble, or quartz countertops.
-These stones require the service of a stone restoration professional.
+Will not re-polish granite, quartzite, serpentine (green marble), or quartz countertops.
+To repolish green marble (serpentine) or granite use the Granite Polishing Kit.

 TIP: The Etch Remover product must be neutralized and removed from the treated area after and/or in-between applications.
 We recommend using this Granite & Marble Cleaner for this purpose and for general marble cleaning.